annexi-strayline/Curses/README.md

 - [ ] "Dialog boxes", Menus, Forms, etc.
 - [ ] Expanded documentation
 - [ ] Examples

+# Building and using
+This library is presented as a gpr "library project" - libnadacurses.gpr.

+The library can be built directly with grpbuild, or included within another project file.

+The library project has two primary configuration properties \(set with -XProperty=..\), as follows:

+1. HOST_OS

+   * FreeBSD
+   * Solaris
+   * Linux
+     Linux should have a distribution set if relevent, which shall be one of the following:
+     * Ubuntu \(Default\)

+2. WIDE_SUPPORT

+   * NO \(Default\)
+     No wide character (unicode) support.
+This links with the regular ncurses library.

+   * YES
+     Includes full wide character support.
+This requires the ncursesw library.
+When using this option, ensure the terminal supports wide character or UTF-8 encoding, and that "locale" for the terminal is set appropriately (eg. en_US.UTF-8).

 # Alpha test-drive